e3krisztian/pyrene/README.md

 Development
 ===========

-Fork the [github repo] and create a pull request against the `develop` branch: development is done using `git flow` on branch `develop`.
-`master` is the release branch.

-`Pyrene` is a work in progress, with sharp edges, miswordings, etc.
+`Pyrene` is a work in progress, with sharp edges, miswordings...

 So